 The protection dogs were used by shepherds in this region for nearly 600 years.
-They were trained in to protect their family (to include humans, livestock, and other dogs) from threats at any cost.
+They were trained to protect their family (including humans, livestock, and other dogs) from threats at any cost.
 They have been known to take down humans, wolves, and even bears if necessary to provide protection.
 This ancient conditioning has given them an innate distrust of strangers.
 They will attack anyone on their territory who does not belong.
 These protection dogs spent countless days in only the company of their shepherd.
 They are inclined to have a naturally strong loyalty and bonding to one person who they recognize as their leader.
 This training makes them very serious personal protection dogs.
-They will thoughtlessly risk their life to protect their leader.
-This also brings in the need to socialization training.
+They will thoughtlessly risk their lives to protect their leader.
+This also brings in the need for socialization training.
 An untrained Caucasian Shepherd can be a danger to close friends the dog has not yet been introduced to.
-A strong hand and the presence of the dog’s leader in required to ensure the safety of guests, until the dog has accepted them into the pack.
+A strong hand and the presence of the dog’s leader are required to ensure the safety of guests until the dog has accepted them into the pack.

 During the stints of time spent herding sheep, shepherds and their dogs would walk for miles leading the flock from one grazing area to another.
-These long treks had little sustenance, which allowed the Caucasian Shephard to adapt to long work days with few provisions.
+These long treks had little sustenance, which allowed the Caucasian Shephard to adapt to long workdays with few provisions.
 They can travel many miles without tiring on little food and water.
-They also naturally take advantage of downtime by resting to recover and prepare for the next trek.
+They also naturally take advantage of the downtime by resting to recover and prepare for the next trek.
 They are generally a slow and steady breed.
 They do not rush or get excited unless some sort of action is required of them.
-This breed would serve perfectly for any long distance solo hikers seeking company and protection on the trail
+This breed would serve perfectly for any long-distance solo hikers seeking company and protection on the trail

 In Today’s World

-The Caucasian Shephard has continued to remain popular in modern day, especially in Russia and other Slavic countries.
+The Caucasian Shephard has continued to remain popular in the modern-day, especially in Russia and other Slavic countries.
 They are the more ferocious cousin of the German Shepard.
-In the 1960’s, Caucasian Shepherds entered Eastern Germany.
+In the 1960s, Caucasian Shepherds entered Eastern Germany.
 They served as patrol dogs along the Berlin Wall; there were 7000 patrol dogs serving when the wall came down.
 After the destruction of the Berlin Wall, the State placed its personal protection dogs for sale to the public.
 This led to an increase in the protection dogs popularity as family pets.
-In present day, these dogs are often used by the military or in prisons as guard dogs to deter inmates from aggressive misbehavior or attempting to escape.
+In the present day, these dogs are often used by the military or in prisons as guard dogs to deter inmates from aggressive misbehavior or attempting to escape.